-No matter when you come, Mexico will shock you with its great value.
-Tacos for 30 cents each, a kilo of fresh prawns from the fish market for $3, Coronas with a slice of lime for $1.50 and strong margaritas served to you while your feet are buried in sand for just $1 each.
+No matter when you travel here, Mexico will shock you with its great value on food, drinks, and transportation.
+Tacos for around 50 cents each, a kilo of fresh prawns from the fish market for $5, Coronas with a slice of lime for $1.50 and strong margaritas served to you while your feet are buried in the sand for just $1 each.

-Mexico also has its own brand of grocery stores like La Comer and Soriana.
-Purchasing your own groceries and cooking for yourself is a great way to save money (and make a healthy meal) as the food in the grocery stores here is very affordable.
+Mexico also has its own brand of grocery stores like La Comer, Mega and Soriana.
+Purchasing your own groceries and cooking for yourself is a great way to save money (and make a healthy meal) as the food in the grocery stores here is very reasonable.

-Thanks to the Indian Rupee currently trading at 64 to the dollar (a full 28% better than when we last visited in 2012), India is likely the best place to travel if you want to stretch your dollars, euros or pounds.
+Thanks to the Indian Rupee currently trading at around 80 rupees to the dollar (which is 7 rupees more per dollar than you would have received last year), India is likely the best place to travel if you want to stretch your budget.

-While the cost of that meal was exceptionally low, we often ate all you can eat thali meals for as little as $1.50 and drank fresh lime juice squeezed on the street for 15 cents a glass.
+While the cost of that meal was exceptionally low, we often ate all-you-can-eat thali meals for as little as $1.50 and drank fresh lime juice squeezed on the street for 15 cents a glass.